hiamthach/art-tattoo-be/README.md

 - **Login** Access the website and perform an action that requires authentication.
 - **Add Information** Adding personal information in website.
 - **Logout** Log out of their account, ending their current session on the website.
+- **Change Information** Changing a user's information on the system.